TradeTracker/docs/docs/index.md

 ## Gaining access to our closed beta program

-To gain access to [TradeTracker](https://beta.tradetracker.app), first apply for our closed beta program [on our website](https://tradetracker.app).
+To gain access to [TradeTracker](https://beta.tradetracker.app), you have to register [on our website](https://beta.tradetracker.app).
-Once you have received your account, you can login at [https://beta.tradetracker.app/login](https://beta.tradetracker.app/login).
+Once you have received the email with your password, you can login at [https://beta.tradetracker.app/login](https://beta.tradetracker.app/login) and continue the following steps...

 ## First steps to start journaling